 Michelle Whitman, Secretary

-Executive Director, Renewal Enterprise District, July 2019-present; Chair, Sonoma County Agricultural Preservation & Open Space District Advisory Committee.
+Executive Director, Sonoma County Community Development Commission, April 2023 – present; Executive Director, Renewal Enterprise District, July 2019-Sept 2023; Member, Sonoma County Agricultural Preservation & Open Space District Advisory Committee.

 Dave brings 30 years of public service experience with the County of Sonoma, City of Vacaville, and City of Santa Rosa, where at the time of his retirement he served as Director of Housing and Community Services.
 Dave is a Board member for Redwood Credit Union, serves on the Board for Burbank Housing, and has been involved in several local organizations such as Petaluma Ecumenical Properties, the Santa Rosa Chamber of Commerce, and Leadership Santa Rosa.

 Executive Director of Generation Housing.
 Former Trustee, Clerk, or President of Santa Rosa City Schools Board of Education (2012-2020).
 Former attorney with real estate, lending and permanent supportive housing experience.

 Sonoma County Board of Supervisors; Chairperson, Renewal Enterprise District